Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Introduction

-\item[(ii)] Given the fact that we track a two-dimensional state evolution, we must prove non-asymptotic concentration bounds at the optimal rate on both the parallel and perpendicular components.
+\item Given the fact that we track a two-dimensional state evolution, we must prove non-asymptotic concentration bounds at the $n^{-1/2}$ rate on both the parallel and perpendicular components.
 As alluded to before, deviation bounds of the order $n^{-1/2}$ on both components are critical for us to obtain sharp guarantees from a random initialization.
-We use a careful truncation argument in conjunction with Stein's method of exchangeable pairs~\citep[see, e.g.,][]{chatterjee2005concentration} to obtain these guarantees.
-Along the way, we develop some non-asymptotic random matrix theory which may be of independent interest (see Appendix~\ref{sec:non-asymptotic-rmt}). \end{itemize} Overall, we hope that many of these technical tools---and the general perspective of reducing iterative nonconvex optimization to a sequence of convex $M$-estimation problems---will find broader application in the analysis of other such algorithms.
+We use a careful truncation argument in conjunction with Warnke's typical bounded differences inequality~\citep{warnke2016method} to obtain these guarantees.
+Along the way, we develop some non-asymptotic random matrix theory which may be of independent interest (see Section~\ref{sec:non-asymptotic-rmt}). \end{itemize} Overall, we hope that many of these technical tools---and the general perspective of reducing iterative nonconvex optimization to a sequence of convex $M$-estimation problems---will find broader application in the analysis of other such algorithms.